 The Official F5K Grievance Committee will select the best grievances.
 There will be a variety of prizes in store for winners.
 Last year, one lucky winner received a jumbo case of Junior Mints!

-Festivus is a holiday celebrated on December 23 as an alternative to participating in the pressures and commercialism of the Christmas holiday season.
+Festivus is a fictional holiday created for the sit-com Seinfeld.
+In the show the holiday is celebrated on December 23 as a tongue-in-cheek alternative to participating in the pressures and commercialism of the Christmas holiday season.
 Originally a family tradition of a Seinfeld script writer, the holiday entered popular culture after it was made the focus of an episode in 1997.
 The holiday's celebration, as it was shown on Seinfeld, includes a Festivus dinner, an unadorned aluminum Festivus pole, practices such as the Airing of Grievances and Feats of Strength, and the labeling of easily explainable events as "Festivus miracles."